adamdjbrett/swiss/_pages/consulting.md

 permalink: /consulting/
 ---
 What is your story?
-As a Ph.D. candidate in religion, I understand the power and importance of stories.
+As a Ph.D. in religion, I understand the power and importance of stories.
 I want to help you find and tell your story.
 With over a decade of Information and Communication Technologies (ICT) experience, I am well equipped to help you articulate your story.
 Whether you need assistance with course development, digital humanities, event planning, web development, or social media, I am happy to help.

 ## Tip Jars
 * [Paypal](https://paypal.me/adamdjbrett)